tab1-web/faq/docs/General/Cosmetics/cosmetics-general.md

     On Signature, you cannot test the cosmetics on your character due to L2OFF file limits.

 - You can buy coins [here](https://l2reborn.org/balance/) (1 Coin = 1 €)
-  - After you have to send the coins to the correct server, account & character.
+  - You have to send the coins to the correct server, account & character.
   - If there is an issue with donation, please open a [ticket](https://l2reborn.org/support/) and **include all necessary information** shown below:
     - Payment method used (Creditcard/FreeKassa)
     - **Transaction Id (and Hash for crypto)**